hackclub/hackclub/workshops/lib/twilio-basic/signup.md

     > To get the promo code:
     >  - Club members: Ask your club leader for the Twilio promo code.
     >  - Club leaders: send an email to the email address
-    >    `jonathanleung1337@gmail.com` with your full name and school and ask
+    >    `team+twilio@hackclub.com` with your full name and school and ask for
-    >    for the Twilio promo code.
+    >    the Twilio promo code.
 They will respond to you quickly.

 11. After obtaining the promo code:
     1. Enter the promo code